I love to share my extensive gardening knowledge with readers, so that they too can enjoy the wonders of all kinds of verdant plant life.

 Tips for Planting Your Catnip

 I planted one catnip plant in full shade.
 It grew, it flowered.
-It maybe didn’t get as big as some of those in full sun, but it did OK.
+It maybe didn’t get as big as some of those in full sun, but it did all right.

 I also planted a couple in a dry border next to a stone wall that got partial sun, and I didn’t water them.
 They still grew pretty big and flowered.